uswds/uswds/README.md

 [https://github.com/18F/web-design-standards/releases/download/v0.9.2/uswds-0.9.2.zip](https://github.com/18F/web-design-standards/releases/download/v0.9.2/uswds-0.9.2.zip)

-Then, add the `dist` directory files into a relevant place in your code base — likely a directory where you keep third-party libraries:
+Then, add the following folders into a relevant place in your code base — likely a directory where you keep third-party libraries:

 ```
 uswds-0.9.2/